factorial-io/fabalicious/README.md

       channel: <channel-name>
       username: <username, optional>
       icon_emoji: <name of icon, optional>
+      gitWebUrl: <URL to the git-web-repository, '%commit%' gets replaced with the current version, optional>
       nofifyOn:
         - backup
         - reset
         - deploy
+        - always

     # custom parameters for git-commands (currently only pull supported)
     # if no custom parameters are set '--rebase' and '--no-edit' are used